CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

 \subsection{Problem Description and Motivation}

-Intuitively, the key question in quantization-aware training (QAT) is to construct a gradient estimator that updates the parameters towards the an ``optimal'' quantized model, i.e. a constrained model which minimizes the loss.
+Intuitively, the key question in quantization-aware training (QAT) is to construct a gradient estimator that updates the parameters towards an ``optimal'' quantized model, i.e., a constrained model which minimizes the loss.
 More precisely, the optimization problem underlying QAT can be described by the following constrained optimization:

 where $\mathcal{Q} = \{x\in\R^d \colon x = Q(x)\}$ is the constraint set of quantized parameters and $Q\colon\R^d\to\R^d$ is the quantization operator.
 An alternative way of looking at the same problem is to consider its unconstrained reformulation and minimizing the objective $f(Q(x))$ with respect to $x\in\R^d$ \citep{Li2017BinaryConnect}.
 The key issue here is the non-differentiability of quantization operator $Q$.
-As such, the straight-through estimator \cite{bengio2013estimating} is the default choice to approximate the gradient of $f(Q(x)$.
+As such, the straight-through estimator of \citep{bengio2013estimating} is the default choice to approximate the gradient of $f(Q(x)$.
 Specifically, $\nabla_x [f(Q(x))] = JQ(x)^\top \cdot \nabla f(Q(x))$ is approximated by $\nabla f(Q(x))$.
-Effectively, this replaces the Jacobian of the quantization operation by the identity matrix~\cite{Chen2021QAdamEF,Hou2019QM,Li2017BinaryConnect}.
+Effectively, this replaces the Jacobian of the quantization operation by the identity matrix~\cite{Li2017BinaryConnect,Hou2019QM,Chen2021QAdamEF}.

 {\bf Error feedback reformulation.} One way to gain more insight into the dynamics of STE is to examine it through the lens of error feedback.
-It is easy to observe that SGD-based training with STE over the iterate $x_t$ is equivalent to an instance of error-feedback~\cite{chen2021quantizedadamerrorfeedback} with quantized parameters $w_t = Q(x_t)$ and quantization error $e_t = x_t - Q(x_t)$, as described over iterations $t \geq 0$ below:
+It is easy to observe that SGD-based training with STE over the iterate $x_t$ is equivalent to an instance of error-feedback~\cite{chen2021quantizedadamerrorfeedback} with quantized parameters $w_t = Q(x_t)$ and quantization error $e_t = x_t - Q(x_t)$.
+This equivalence is described over iterations $t \geq 0$ below:

-Effectively, the equivalent right-hand-side formulation says that STE is equivalent to a process where the quantization error $e_{t + 1}$ due to weight quantization at a given step $(w_t - g_t) - w_{t+1}$ is fed into the \emph{gradients} at the next step.
-This would be ``correct'' if the loss function $f$ were an isotropic quadratic function, but is not the right update in general.
+Effectively, the right-hand-side formulation says that STE is equivalent to a process where the quantization error $e_{t + 1}$ due to weight quantization at a given step $(w_t - g_t) - w_{t+1}$ is fed into the \emph{gradients} at the next step.
+This feedback loop would be ``exact'', fully correcting the error, if the loss function $f$ were an isotropic quadratic function, i.e. with identity Hessian, but is not the right update in general.

+{\bf Multi-objective perspective.} Prior work on convergence guarantees for the problem described in Equation~\eqref{main-problem-1} in the non-convex setting attempts to find a quantized point $Q(x^*)$ that is a stationary point for the loss $f$, namely $\nabla f(Q(x^*)) = 0$.